jaredLunde/zcli/examples/fetcher.md

 ## `$ fetcher completion`

-Generate an autocompletion script for zcli.json in the specified shell.
+Generate an autocompletion script for fetcher in the specified shell.
 See each sub-command's help for details on how to use the generated script.

 ### Global Flags